 Just because one never takes ownership of the packaging does not mean one is “zero waste”.
 That’s what’s so frustrating to me when people like to show off their “year of trash in a jar”.

 Instead, I like to take “bulk” into my own hands and purchase my dog food for my home in the largest size available.

-- For lunch (because I feel bad when I eat and my dog doesn’t…), I give her 3 Stella & Chewy’s raw freeze-dried patties.
-I order it as part of my monthly ‘Subscribe & Save’ so I minimize transportation emissions by aggregating my orders (and save 15%!).
+- Stella & Chewy’s raw freeze-dried patties.
+I order these as part of my monthly ‘Subscribe & Save’ so I minimize transportation emissions by aggregating my orders (and save 15%!).
 Each protein is either grass-fed, cage-free, or wild-caught and the produce is 100% organic.
 I feed them dry because my dog drinks enough water on her own.
 A 25oz bag contains approximately 50 patties.

-- For bedtime snack (…yeah, I’m a crazy dog mom), I give a small scoop of V-dog Vegan Kibble which comes in a 30lb bag so will last awhile.
-All else equal, vegan kibble will have a lower ecological impact because animal agriculture is a huge contributor to greenhouse emissions.
+- V-dog Vegan Kibble comes in a 30lb bag so lasts awhile.
+Plus, it’s vegan so, all else equal, will have a lower ecological impact because animal agriculture is a huge contributor to greenhouse gas emissions.

 What I mean about my dog’s health coming first is that I’m not just going to buy the most economical, largest-size bulk bag of food just because it minimizes my waste the most.
 I’m going to find high-quality food that suits my dog’s preferences, considering packaging animal welfare, and ecological impact.

 If you’re looking for a high-quality kibble, here is a list of other ones that I’ve either tried myself or seriously considered:

 - Wellness Core: grain-free kibble with no animal by-products or preservatives.
 They’ve partnered with TerraCycle to ensure their bags are recycled properly.